bagustris/DL_PdM/README.md

 Especially, data_seq can be used by LSTM and CNN models. data_normal can be utilized by conventional ML models.

+These data are from PHM Society Challenge 2010.

 ## Code
 This folder contains codes for feature extraction, traditional machine learning models, deep learning models and test modules.